Ninth night of Navratri: Maha Navami

 Worship Siddhidatri

-Wednesday, October 13th is the ninth night of Navratri 2021 in most of North America, all of Europe and South Africa.
+October 23rd is the ninth night of Navratri 2023 in Europe and Asia.
 Navratri is the nine night festival honoring the many forms which the goddess Durga has taken.
 Thus, the goddesses are known as NavaDurga (nine Durgas).
 Each goddess represents particular virtues and attributes which we can embrace.
 The women in the states of Gujarat and Maharashtra wear saris (traditional Indian clothing) to match the auspicious color for the goddess that day.

 Siddhidhatri is the NavaDurga worshiped on the ninth night of Navratri